Vessel Lux XV 2.0 Bag

 The bag also comes with a “cart sleeve” you can put over the strap to avoid wear and tear on the bag and elevate the look.
 For me personally, it felt like an unnecessary extra step, but this is a perfect example of a brand caring about the details.

-Generally speaking, the Lux XV 2.0 had all of the things I love about Vessel bags, just more of them.
+Generally speaking, this bag has all of the things I love about Vessel bags, just more of them.

 There’s a rangefinder pouch, an interior locking pocket for valuables, two discrete drink pouches, and all the pockets you could ever want for storing whatever you need.